 Fort Kearny’s paved walking trail leads to one of the best Sandhill crane viewing sites in the state while migratory bird viewing opportunities are plentiful on the trails at places like Indian Cave and Ponca state parks.
 Other wildlife such as foxes, deer, and porcupines can been seen in parks across the state.

 Your Nebraska state parks trails provide memorable outdoor experiences for people of all interests, ages, and abilities.
 They are the ideal places to discover and rediscover the history and natural beauty of our state.
-We are honored to be the stewards of these amazing trails and are excited for you to join us as you walk, run, hike, bike, paddle, pedal, and explore 150 miles in 2019.
-Time on the trail is time well spent!
+We are honored to be the stewards of these amazing trails and are excited for you to join us as you walk, run, hike, bike, paddle, pedal, explore, log miles and achieve your physical activity goals.